shaefelinger/codepedia/src/DBsql/sql tables.md

 ### Primary Key

-Every table needs one field that is unique.
-This is necessary for the database to uniquely identify each row in the table.
+Every table needs one unique ID-field.
 This field (or column) is called the **primary key**.

 You usually use integers for it.
 They need to be **NOT NULL**.

+> It is fine if IDs have "holes" - the just have to be unique

 ```
 CREATE TABLE Customers(